 Instructions

-- Add the olive oil to the yeast mixture and stir well.
+- Add the olive oil to the yeast mixture and stir well.Gradually add the yeast mixture to the flour mix.

-- Transfer dough mix to a lightly floured working surface.
+- Transfer the dough mix to a lightly floured working surface.
 Knead for 4-5 minutes until the dough becomes smooth.

-- Cut dough into 6 equal sized pieces.
+- Cut dough into 8 equal-sized pieces.

 - Place a cast iron pan over high heat.
 Add 1 tsp olive oil.